theworkingcentre/win7-avoid-viruses/15-backups.rst

    against viruses and your primary hard drive dying, but are still vulnerable to lightning strikes or computer theft.

-3. Remote backups, which put your backups on a hard drive far away.
+3. **Remote backups**, which put your backups on a hard drive far away.
-   There are many remote backup solutions, but we will look at a service called **MozyHome**, which is free for personal use and reasonably easy to configure.
+   There are many remote backup solutions, but we will look at a service called MozyHome, which is free for personal use and reasonably easy to configure.
 Remote backups can protect you against computer theft and lightning strikes, but they have disadvantages of their own: remote backups use up bandwidth on your internet